FoodIsLifeBGP/banana-rn/README.md

 `<Icon name="lock">`

-which defaults to a fontSize of 50, but can also be passed a custom `style` prop from your component.
+which defaults to a fontSize of 50, but can be passed a custom `style` prop from your component.